LenchenL/documentation/UniGuide/UniGuide.md

 In this section you will deploy both sites.
 Bear in mind that most of the steps are the same for each of them.
 The peculiarities will be described under the subtitles **CAM** for CAM Portal deployment process and **Admin** for Admin Portal deployment process.

 ### Step 1: Copy repository to your local computer
-This is a sole procedure for both sites as they are located in the same repository.
+This is a unified procedure for both sites as they are located in the same repository.

 Get access to the [GitHub repository](https://github.com/tmxtaap/TAAP.git) of the project.